yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 *"OK, so the article was mostly about the problem above then?"*

 Also no. This problem was used as an example of how we can apply matrix calculus to derive an (arguably) interesting result, using least squares linear regression as an example.
-But, the set of tools we familiarized ourselves with along the way have a much, much broader possible set of applications.
+But, the set of tools we familiarized ourselves with along the way has a much, much broader possible set of applications.
 In machine learning, this includes Principal Component Analysis ([exercise 8][exercise-pca]), Ridge Regression ([exercise 10][exercise-ridge]), Support Vector Machines, Expectation-Maximization for Mixtures of Gaussians, Backpropagation in Deep Learning...

 *"But solutions to all these problems are already available on the Internet and have been implemented in many libraries, right?"*